Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Local and global well-posedness

 \begin{theorem} Assume that the initial density $\rho_0$ satisfies \eqref{initial density bounds} and $\rho_0-1\in\dot{B}_{2,1}^{3/2}(\R^3)$, and the initial velocity $u_0\in\mathcal{P}\dot{B}_{2,1}^{1/2}(\R^3)$.
 Then there exists some $T>0$, such that the system \eqref{Lagrangian formulation} has a unique strong solution $(\lagr{u},\nabla \lagr{P})\in E(T)$. \end{theorem} \begin{proof} We shall construct a contraction mapping on $E(T)$ by solving the linearized system \eqref{linearized Lagrangian formulation}.
 Let us denote the inhomogeneous terms in \eqref{linearized Lagrangian formulation} by

-where $(\lagr{v},\nabla\lagr{Q})\in E(T)$.
-However, since no smallness is assumed on the initial data, one has to perform the Banach fixed-point theorem around a neighborhood of some reference, which here is chosen as the solution $(\lagr{u}_L,\nabla\lagr{P}_L)$ to the homogeneous linear system
+where $(\lagr{v},\nabla\lagr{Q})\in E(T)$ and $I$ is a $3\times3$ identity matrix.
+However, since no smallness is assumed on the initial data, one has to perform the contraction mapping theorem around a neighborhood of some reference, which here is chosen as the solution $(\lagr{u}_L,\nabla\lagr{P}_L)$ to the homogeneous linear system

 In view of Theorem \ref{maximal regularity for Stokes}, we immediately have

 Hence, we see that

 as $t$ tends to $0$.
 We will solve \eqref{linearized Lagrangian formulation} in a closed ball in $E(T)$ centered at $(\lagr{u}_L,\nabla\lagr{P}_L)$ with radius $r$, that is,